 University of Alabama at Birmingham

-With more than 22,500 students, not including the more than 1,400 full-time advanced professionals, the university’s schools of academic study include arts & sciences, business, dentistry, education, engineering, health professions, joint health sciences, medicine, nursing, optometry and public health.
+The university, which has welcomed more than 21,500 students each year for five consecutive years, offers 180-degree programs in arts and sciences, business, dentistry, education, engineering, health professions, joint health sciences, medicine, nursing, optometry and public health.

 Jefferson State Community College